oleeskild/obsidian-digital-garden/README.md

 # 🏡 Obsidian Digital Garden
 Publish your notes in your own personal digital garden.
+Publish your notes to the web, for free.
+In your own personal garden.

 ## Docs
 Documentation and examples can be found at [dg-docs.ole.dev](https://dg-docs.ole.dev/).